Nitric Oxide Inhibits the Replication Cycle of Severe Acute Respiratory Syndrome Coronavirus

 4. Disinfect surfaces (fomites) with greater than 70% alcohol solution or bleach or iodine.

-5. Be careful of counters and customers in stores or in public, as the latest data shows that greater than 50% of people can be carriers of Covid-19 and show NO symptoms.
+5. Be careful of contact with customers in stores or in public, as the latest data shows that greater than 50% of people can be carriers of Covid-19 and show NO symptoms.

 I have also been listening to many Webinars on health and reading emails, and I want to share with you easy ways to stay healthy.
 You probably know many of these anyway, but repetition reinforces.